artsy/artsy.github.io/_posts/2020-03-02-ios-deploys-super-weird-totally-normal.markdown

 So not only do iOS software developers need a lot of confidence in every deploy, but they also need to abide by Apple's guidelines.

 Alright.
-Let's revisit the situation from earlier.
+Let's return to the case study from earlier.

+## Case Study Resolution

 We had a bug fix in our app, and getting it deployed was blocking an important change to our back-end API.
 First, we had to consider that some users simply wouldn't get the update.
 We had to ask ourselves if this would block the